4 Hours of MYSTERIOUS Indus Valley Civilization History Facts: Sleep Stories to Fall Asleep To

 Why This Format Works for Sleep

-The sleep learning format works because it occupies the analytical mind just enough to prevent it from generating its own anxieties, while keeping the emotional stakes low enough to allow actual sleep.
+The sleep learning format works because it occupies the analytical mind just enough to stop it generating its own anxieties, while keeping the emotional stakes low enough to allow actual sleep.
 Historical content is ideal for this: genuinely interesting, intellectually engaging, but emotionally distant enough that your nervous system can relax.
 The events happened long ago, to people you will never meet.
 Your brain processes the narrative without activating the threat responses that keep you awake.

 Long videos matter too.
 A two-hour video that ends while you are still awake is a disruption.
 A four-to-seven-hour video carries you through the night without interruption.
-The channel produces content at the length that sleep actually needs.

 More Sleep Stories on the Channel

-Browse the full playlist at Fall Asleep to History — 109 videos covering everything from the Stone Age to World War Two.
-New content added regularly.
+Browse the full playlist at Fall Asleep to History, with videos covering everything from the Stone Age to World War Two.
+If lost cultures interest you, the Minoan civilization history sleep story is a natural next listen.

 Sleep stories build the framework.
 These books fill in the detail: